 Analytical Science option

-The Analytical Science option will be of interest to those students who would enjoy an increased emphasis on instrumental laboratory analysis, organic chemistry, environmental regulations, and science.
+The Analytical Science option has an emphasis on instrumental laboratory analysis, organic chemistry, environmental regulations, and science.
 The strong core courses will ensure that graduates have sufficient knowledge to compete for jobs in process areas too, if that later becomes their choice.
 It is anticipated that graduates who choose to continue into degree studies would be most likely to choose from BTech or BSc degrees.

 All Chemical and Environmental Technology graduates will be versatile and be awarded the same Diploma, regardless of their assigned options.